Best Time to Visit Alaska: Month by Month Breakdown

-Alaska is the last real wilderness left in the United States, an untouched, rugged and pristine destination that’s just waiting to be explored by intrepid travelers.
+We spent 5 weeks exploring Alaska and can attest that is the last real wilderness left in the United States.
+It is an untouched, rugged, and pristine destination that’s just waiting to be explored by intrepid travelers.

 The northernmost state though, is a very seasonal place to visit, because the vast landscapes and sporadic towns and small cities are at the mercy of the weather.